-- 2.9 In addition to conducting a full technical review of the proficiency test file, the reviewer(s) must also review the completed vendor's paperwork to ensure that data has been transcribed correctly. - 2.10 After the proficiency test has been completed (including a full administrative review), the DNA interpreting analyst assigned to the proficiency test is responsible for delivering the test results to the test vendor.
+- 2.9 In addition to conducting a full technical review of the proficiency test file, the reviewer(s) must also review the completed vendor's paperwork to ensure that data has been transcribed correctly.
+This review is to be documented by initialing each page of the vendor paperwork. - 2.10 After the proficiency test has been completed (including a full administrative review), the DNA interpreting analyst assigned to the proficiency test is responsible for delivering the test results to the test vendor.
 The delivery method may vary from vendor to vendor, but is typically either by fax or e-mail. - 2.11 After official results have been received by the proficiency test provider, a designated Quality Assurance Unit member grades the tests. - 2.11.1 Non-administrative discrepancies on proficiency tests that affect typing results and/or conclusions should be reported to the appropriate Technical Leader at the time of discovery.
 If confirmed, the Technical Leader must inform the CODIS Custodian/Supervisor so that appropriate follow-up action can be initiated.
-A formal QUALITY INCIDENT REVIEW may be required. - 2.12 All proficiency-test participants are informed of their final test results.
+The Control of Non-Conforming Work procedure and/or the Quality Incident Review procedure may be followed in such instances. - 2.12 All proficiency-test participants are informed of their final test results.
 Participants are required to sign the appropriate area on the Proficiency Test Evaluation Form to document that they have received and have been informed of the final test results. - 2.13 After the grading of all proficiency tests within the series, the designee informs the appropriate Technical Leader of the results of all participants.